Passive Investing with Automated Portfolio

 - want an auto portfolio but not a mutual fund

-My idea is to track the progress of a passive investing portfolio where stocks are added whenever all three of my intrinsic value calculation methods is greater than the market price with a reasonable margin of safety.
+My idea is to track the progress of a passive investing portfolio where stocks are added whenever all three of my stock value calculation methods is greater than the market price with a reasonable margin of safety.

 Margin of safety doesn’t have to be 50% which is my personal strict requirement but the safety margin should be at least greater than 10%.